Skip to content

 Discard

 Check lvs's Data% column and zfs list's USED/REFER.
-You might find it to go down when triggering trim as explained below.
+You might find it to go down when triggering a trim as explained below.

 Also see official docs: